darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

     unaryop = Invert | Not | UAdd | USub
     cmpop = Eq | NotEq | Lt | LtE | Gt | GtE | Is | IsNot | In | NotIn

+At this point, it's worth asking ourselves if we're going to face any problems in v1 that are materially different than what we faced in v0.
+What if we made a design decision in v0 that makes it impossible to proceed?

+Indeed, control-flow constructs like `if`-`else` do present us with a challenge we haven't faced yet: they require us to 'jump around' in the bytecode.

+For example, the expression statement `yes if ok else no` becomes

+    # in examples:
+           0 LOAD_NAME                0 (ok)
+           3 POP_JUMP_IF_FALSE       12
+           6 LOAD_NAME                1 (yes)
+           9 JUMP_FORWARD             3 (to 15)
+     >>   12 LOAD_NAME                2 (no)
+     >>   15 POP_TOP

+where `POP_JUMP_IF_FALSE` does what it says: pops the value left by `ok`, tests it, and if it's false jumps to index 12---that is, makes that the next instruction to execute.
+Otherwise execution continues to the usual next instruction, at 6. `JUMP_FORWARD` likewise jumps to index 15[^2], to skip `no` if we chose `yes`.

 [^2]: `POP_TOP` is not part of the code for the `if` expression itself, it's code for the expression statement containing the `if`.
 It's listed here because the `JUMP_FORWARD` jumps to it.
 Every `if` appears in a context where more bytecode will follow -- a `RETURN_VALUE` instruction if nothing else.

-What makes this a problem?
+What makes this a problem that our current design can't handle?
 During code generation the compiler may not yet know the bytecode index where the jump target will be.

-Our answer: it invents a label for each target, emits that instead, and leaves it to `assemble` to resolve all the labels.
+Our answer: we invents a label for each target, emit that instead, and then use a separate `assemble` pass to resolve all the labels.

     # in CodeGen methods v1+:
         def visit_If(self, t):